willi-kappler/node_crunch/README.md

 }
 ```

+### Using SLURM / sbatch

+If you're using a HPC (high performance cluster) you will run new jobs through a job scheduler.
+The mostly used one (at least in the top500 list) is SLURM.

+### Using Torq / Moab / qsub

+Another commonly used job scheduler is Torq.

 ## Full working examples

-It looks complicated at first but there are a couple of examples that show how to use it in "real world" applications:
+Using the two traits looks complicated at first but there are a couple of examples that show how to use it in "real world" applications:

 - Distributed Mandelbrot
 - Distributed Path Tracing